Refreshing MIH’s Website

 After building up a relationship with a tenant, it is difficult to comprehend that they will refuse to pay, deny all culpability for the damage, and are dismissive of all the hard work you have put into maintaining the property and your relationship.

 It is very difficult to accept that suddenly issues that arose during the tenancy that you thought had been dealt with successfully are now being resurrected as a reason why you should accept the property being left in an un-lettable state.

 Having met this client initially, our first instinct, as is always the case with MIH was to be honest and advise that we really didn’t think we could help them as they had everything set up and we would not be enhancing their investment.

-However, what we didn’t envisage was the benefit of our hands on and practical approach in dealing with the deposit return.
-The result of which meant the landlord did not have to face dealing with an unpleasant and ungrateful tenant again.
+However, what we didn’t envisage was the benefit of our hands-on and practical approach in dealing with the deposit return.
+The result of this meant the landlord did not have to face dealing with an unpleasant and ungrateful tenant again.
 Nor did we appreciate that our professional approach removed much of the antagonism and that this method will ensure that our client receives a fair proportion of the deposit back rather than the derisory sum already offered.

 In addition to providing this assistance, we have also realised how having a managing agent for your rental property can assist with new tenants particularly when they move in over a weekend and your preferred builder is away.

 Again, the practical approach taken by MIH in getting the flat “tenant ready” in the space of five working days, even took our breath away.
 With removals and storage being organised despite the need for a parking suspension that usually takes 7 days to come through, the cleaning thereafter and finally the inventory clerk to suit the tenant moving in.

 Despite all of this groundwork, nothing could have prepared us for the failing inlet valve, as a result of the toilet not having been used for so long or a tenant who wants a full induction as to how to turn the heating/hot water on even though there are diagrams above the installations!